turbot/steampipe-plugin-azure/docs/tables/azure_postgresql_server.md

   ssl_enforcement = 'Enabled';
 ```

-### List servers for which 'Allow access to Azure services' feature is disabled
+### List servers for which 'Allow access to Azure services' feature is enabled

 ```sql
 select